-The study of political economy can be distinguished from the study of economics because of it’s focus on:
+The study of political economy, and political science, can be distinguished from the study of economics/econometrics because of it’s focus on:

 In terms of power: whereas economists tend to analyze the market in terms of Pareto-optimality, political economists tend to analyze markets in terms of whose interests are being served by a given set of economic arrangements.

 In terms of institutions: political economists tend analyze the economy as a diverse set of institutions that vary across time (history), and space (country).

 These institutions are the rules of the game that shape actor behaviour.